maoriko/python/HomeWork/README.md

 ### You have been asked to build a program with number range between 0-1000, As the program start a menu will appear:

+### The manager suspects on the python predefined functions, Therefore, Build your own Min and Max function.

 #### 1. Add values to the list
 #### 2. Remove from list
 #### 3. Display min Value